OUR MISSION

 Our mission is twofold: to amplify the reach of vital research in the field of systemic psychotherapy and to offer responsible, accessible, meaningful academic insight that informs, enables, and empowers families to navigate the digital world safely and effectively.

 Emphasising qualitative methods, we seek to foster a reciprocal relationship with the populations included in our research, ensuring that our findings are not only insightful but also meaningful and beneficial to them.
-By bringing often unheard voices to the forefront, we seek to uncover rich, nuanced insights into their experiences, driving positive change in understanding the digital world's influence on family life.

 ABOUT US